BIDMCDigitalPsychiatry/LAMP-app-gateway/README.md

   7. Force a new deployment in the ECS console to pick up the new service account key.
   8. Once confirmed the key is up and working, delete the old key.

+> [!WARNING]
-**Warning**: Do not delete the old key, if any, until the service is restarted and confirmed working.
+> Do not delete the old key, if any, until the service is restarted and confirmed working.
 Once a container is running, it will continue to use the same service account key until it is restarted or redeployed.

 ### Setting Apple Push Notification Service (APNs) Variables